+i.e., $e_1$, $e_2$ and $e_3$ form a basis of a Levi factor, which is isomorphic to~$\mathrm{sl}_2$, and $e_4$ and~$e_5$ form a basis of the Abelian radical~$R$ of this algebra.
 Let $J$ be a Lie-orthogonal operator on~$L$.
 The only ideal of the algebra~$L$ containing Levi factor is the very algebra~$L$.
-Also, note that the algebra~$L$ has the nonzero center.
-Then, it follows from the content of Subsection~\ref{SectionOnLeviFactorAndLieOrtOps}, that the operator~$J$ has the only eigenvalue, which equals either~$1$ or~$-1$.
+Also, note that the algebra~$L$ is centerless.
+It follows from the content of Subsection~\ref{SectionOnLeviFactorAndLieOrtOps} that the operator~$J$ has the only eigenvalue, which equals either~$1$ or~$-1$.
 Up to involution, we can assume that this eigenvalue is~$1$.
-This means that the entire algebra~$L$ is contained in the root subspace of the operator~$J$ that corresponds to the eigenvalue~$1$.
-Moreover, Proposition~\ref{PropositionOnLeviFactorsAndJEqIdPlusNil} implies, that $J=\Id_L+N$, where $N$ is a nilpotent operator with image contained in the radical~$R$.
-Therefore, the action of the operator~$J$ on elements of the basis can be represented in the form:
+Then Proposition~\ref{PropositionOnLeviFactorsAndJEqIdPlusNil} implies that $J=\Id_L+N$, where $N$ is a nilpotent operator whose image is contained in the radical~$R$.
+Therefore, the action of the operator~$J$ on the elements of the basis can be represented in the form:

-We apply the definition of Lie orthogonality to the different pairs of basis elements:
+We apply the definition of Lie orthogonality to different pairs of basis elements: